DISSC-yale/WorkInData/README.md

 Aggregated data are available in [gender_gap/public/data.csv.gz](https://github.com/dissc-yale/WorkInData/tree/main/gender_gap/public/data.csv.gz).

 You can load this into R directly:

 ```R
 data <- vroom::vroom("https://dissc-yale.github.io/WorkInData/gender_gap/data.csv.gz")
 ```

-See the [Gender Growth Gap](https://dissc-yale.github.io/WorkInData/gender_gap) site to explore these or download in a different format.
+See the [Gender, Labor & Growth](https://dissc-yale.github.io/WorkInData/gender_gap) site to explore these or download in a different format.

 Microdata are not currently accessible externally.